polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 The SD card should have a GUID Partition Table (GPT) rather than a Master Boot Record (MBR) without any partitions defined.

 #### Programming an Image for the First Time

-To automatically partition and format your SD card, in the top level of mpfs-linux-sdk, type:
+To automatically partition and format your SD card, in the top level of polarfire-soc-buildroot-sdk, type:
 ```
 $ sudo make DISK=/dev/sdX format-boot-loader
 ```
-At this point, your system should be bootable using your new SD card.
+At this point, your SD card should be ready to boot Linux.
 You can remove it from your PC and insert it into the SD card slot on the HiFive Unleashed board, and then power-on the DEV-KIT.
 When Linux boots, log in with the username `root` & the password `microchip`.

 ### Rebuilding the Linux Kernel
-To rebuild your kernel or to change the machine being targeted, type the following from the top level directory of the polarfire-soc-buildroot-sdk:
+To rebuild your kernel or to change the board being targeted, type the following from the top level directory of the polarfire-soc-buildroot-sdk:
 ```
 $ make clean
 $ make DEVKIT=<devkit>